HL7/davinci-epdx/source/pages/CDS-Hooks.md

 active: CDS-Hooks
 ---

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Payer Data Exchange (PDex) implementation guide.
+This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Payer Data Exchange (PDex) Implementation Guide.
 The bulk of it focuses on the implementation of the CDS Hooks Specification to meet PDex use-cases.
 It also describes the use of SMART on FHIR and provides guidance on privacy, security and other implementation requirements.

 The bulk of the functionality of this specification is implemented using CDS Hooks.
 The [Hooks specification](https://cds-hooks.org/) is small.
 Implementers should read and be familiar with all of it.